 Integrates with other channels – it can integrate with all CRMs, e-commerce, ERPs, or content management systems to set up a digital ecosystem.

 Use as part of a marketing workflow – marketing automation allows for SMS and email plus other channels to be part of an automated workflow.

 SMS detail is trackable – just as with email, SMS details and links are trackable, so you can see open and click-through rates, and learn how often the recipient performed an action.

 Can be used as a full-on marketing strategy – it can be used with landing pages to create a complete marketing strategy.
 Create the landing page, shorten the link, include it in the SMS, and you have a way of using it to send traffic to targeted pages that provide more information, get the recipient to perform an action, or simply communicate an idea.

 Rich Communications Services (RCS), supported by GMSA, brings richness to SMS text, which is the foundation of RCS messages.
 RCS provides richness to a plain text message by facilitating the addition of rich features such as photo and video sharing, group chats, and so on, much like WhatsApp.

 Features and benefits of RCS messaging

-When a business sends text, RCS enhances the humble SMS with rich capabilities.
+Enhanced messaging – when a business sends a text, RCS enhances the humble SMS with rich capabilities.
 It’s like using WhatsApp to message your customers, so messages become more engaging and interactive.
-Instead of just a simple text message, RCS is replacing SMS by offering video, location sharing, high-resolution photos, maps and even call to actions.
+Instead of just a simple text message, RCS is replacing SMS by offering video, location sharing, high-resolution photos, maps, and even call to action.

 - Reach people who are most likely to take the action you want them to take.